ChibiOS/ChibiOS/testhal/STM32/multi/PAL/readme.txt

 ** The Demo **

-The application demonstrates the use of the HAL USB driver.
+The application demonstrates the use of the HAL PAL driver.

 ** Build Procedure **